Mnuchin pushes forward on TikTok deal despite opposition

 Trump told reporters Wednesday that he would not be happy if ByteDance maintained its majority stake in the business.

-“Conceptually, I can tell you I don’t like that,” said Trump.
+“Conceptually, I can tell you I don’t like that,” Trump said.
 “If that’s the case, I’m not going to be happy with that.”

 TikTok confirmed this week that it has chosen Oracle as its “trusted technology partner” after two months of confusion and harried dealmaking, as Trump moved to ban the short-form video app in the country, citing national security concerns.
-Suitors including Microsoft, Walmart and Oracle were interested bidders, but as government requirements conflicted in D.C. and Beijing, TikTok eventually presented a deal that marked a significant step back from a full sale.
+Suitors including Microsoft, Walmart and Oracle were interested bidders, but as government requirements conflicted in Washington and Beijing, TikTok eventually presented a deal that marked a significant step back from a full sale.

 Instead, the proposed deal would make TikTok’s U.S. user data entrusted “exclusively” to Oracle and give Oracle oversight over all TikTok’s technical operations in the country, according to the person familiar with the talks.
 The entire deal is designed to quell officials’ fears that TikTok poses a national security threat because of its Chinese parent company.
 TikTok has said repeatedly it does not share U.S. customer information with the Chinese government.